JHumphreys89/custom-grafana-instance/README.md

 # Grafana - Provisioning as Code
 This custom Grafana image accomplishes the following:
 - Sets up environment variables for paths used in Grafana configuration
-- Installs a custom set of apps within the Container (_and comes in around 100MB smaller than the official grafana/grafana image_)
+- Installs a custom set of packages and plugins within the Container
 - Sets ownership, permissions of directories specified in environment variables
 - Copies the provisioning/config files, and custom dashboards from the Git repository directly into the Container (no mounts required)